 Divorce Attorneys in Phoenix, Arizona

 Going through a divorce is never easy.
 Even if you and your spouse are on amicable terms, the process of legally dissolving your marriage can be expensive, time-consuming, and emotionally exhausting.
 If children are involved, things can become even more complicated.
-To help make the experience go as smoothly as possible, be sure to hire an experienced divorce attorney
+To help make the experience go as smoothly as possible, be sure to hire an experienced divorce attorney.

 At Faussette & Faussette PLLC, each of us has spent more than 10 years representing clients in cases of divorce.
 We can show you how to skillfully navigate matters like property division and spousal support, and we’re prepared to advocate for your best interests should your case reach the courtroom.

 We proudly serve clients throughout the greater Phoenix area.
-Contact us today to schedule a free consultation.
+Contact us today to schedule a free 15 minute consultation.

 Uncontested vs. Contested Divorce in Arizona